peeringdb/docs/docs/howto/get-started-facility.md

 When you have two facilities you can create a `campus` using the Add Campus tab in the “Manage” menu below your organization.

 PeeringDB relies on facility operators to decide whether their interconnected facilities should be listed as a campus.

+Facilities need to be within 50 kilometers of each other.
+The software enforces this limit to help users avoid configuration mistakes.

 ![Add Campus](images/add_campus.png)